es-protocol/wikinTich/README.md

 Tutor-Link is built as a Next.js 14 application using the App Router, with React and TypeScript on the frontend and Supabase (PostgreSQL + Supabase Auth) handling data storage and authentication.
 The main pattern is a browser client calling Next.js API routes, which in turn interact with Supabase using the appropriate keys and security controls (CSRF protection, rate limiting, and input sanitization).

-Conceptual architecture and diagrams are documented in the architecture markdown inside the `docs` folder.
-This document uses Mermaid diagrams to show:

-- The **system context** (how parents, tutors, admins, and external services like Supabase interact with Tutor-Link).
-- The **container and component view** of the web app, API routes, and database.
-- A detailed **parent registration data-flow sequence diagram**, which is the best starting point for understanding the parent signup and home-tutoring request workflow end to end.

-These diagrams can be viewed directly in supported editors (for example, VS Code with a Mermaid preview extension) or by copying the Mermaid blocks into the Mermaid Live Editor.
+The main conceptual explanation of the parent signup and home-tutoring request workflow is available in `docs/PARENT_SIGNUP_CONCEPTUAL.md`.
+This document explains the flow in words, shows how the browser, API routes, and Supabase fit together, and includes a Mermaid sequence diagram of the parent registration data flow.
+Additional, more detailed C4-style architecture diagrams are available in the `docs` folder for readers who want a deeper, system-wide view.

 ## Contributing guidelines